-June is Cancer Immunotherapy Month - Supporting the Cancer Research Institute
+June was Cancer Immunotherapy Month - Why We Supported the Cancer Research Institute

 Every day, we work to transform T-cell therapy, which we believe may become one of the pillars of cancer immunotherapy.
 We focus on the needs of our patients, knowing that what we do can contribute to supporting them in achieving their goals.